Tariff Stacking in 2026: How to Calculate Your Real Duty Exposure

 The Bottom Line

 In 2026, tariff stacking is the hidden margin killer.
 The Section 122 addition means even importers who successfully diversified away from China are now facing a new layer they hadn't modeled.
-Section 232 rates doubling in 2025 hit steel and aluminum buyers hard.
+Section 232 rates doubling in 2025 hit steel and aluminum buyers hard, and the new Section 232 semiconductor tariff effective January 2026 adds another 25% layer for electronics importers.

 Frequently Asked Questions